IdkwhatImD0ing/Obsidian-Vault/CSE140/MDP and Reinforcement Learning.md

 summarized as a utility function

 ## MDPs
- - Markov Decision PRoperties
+ - Markov Decision Properties
+ - Common formulation for problems with uncertainty
  - MDPs are a family of non-deterministic search problems
  - An MDP is defined by:
 	 - A set of states s ∈ S
 	 - A set of actions a ∈ A